paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 : The monumental four-volume set which includes a general survey of mathematics, historical and biographical information on prominent mathematicians throughout history

 The Princeton Companion to Mathematics (Timothy Gowers, June Barrow-Green, Imre Leader) : A one-of-a-kind reference for anyone with a serious interest in mathematics, covering popular mathematicians, concepts, theorems and most importantly expository introductions to many branches of mathematics.
+There's also has a sequel _The Princeton Companion to Applied Mathematics_ by Nicholas Higham and co.

 ## Fiction
 ![](/math-books-fiction.jpg)\